Jim Dewar (American football)

-James Alexander Dewar Jr. (June 17, 1922 – June 30, 1989) was an American football halfback who played two seasons in the All-America Football Conference.
+James Alexander Dewar Jr. (June 17, 1922 – June 30, 1989) was an American football halfback who played two seasons in the All-America Football Conference (AAFC).
 Dewar played for the Cleveland Browns in 1947 and the Brooklyn Dodgers in 1948.

 High school and college

 Dewar attended Indiana University, where he was a standout as a halfback on the school's football team starting as a sophomore in 1942.
 He ran back a punt 90 yards for a touchdown in a 53–0 victory over Butler University that year.
 Dewar joined the U.S. Army in 1943 during World War II and played service football at Camp Grant in Rockford, Illinois.
 He was selected in 1944 to play in the College All-Star Game, a now-defunct matchup between the National Football League champion and a squad composed of the country's best college players.
 After the war, Dewar returned for a final season at Indiana.